Motivation

 Motivation is relevant in many fields and affects educational success, work performance, consumer behavior, and athletic success.

 Motivation is an internal state that propels individuals to engage in goal-directed behavior.
 It is often understood as a force that explains why people or other animals initiate, continue, or terminate a certain behavior at a particular time.
 It is a complex phenomenon and its precise definition is disputed.
 It contrasts with amotivation, which is a state of apathy or listlessness.
 Motivation is studied in fields such as psychology, motivation science, neuroscience, and philosophy.

 Motivational states are characterized by their direction, intensity, and persistence.
 The direction of a motivational state is shaped by the goal it aims to achieve.
 Intensity is the strength of the state and affects whether the state is translated into action and how much effort is employed.
 Persistence refers to how long an individual is willing to engage in an activity.
 Motivation is often divided into two phases: in the first phase, the individual establishes a goal, while in the second phase, they attempt to reach this goal.

 Many types of motivation are discussed in academic literature.
-Intrinsic motivation comes from internal factors like enjoyment and curiosity; it contrasts with extrinsic motivation, which is driven by external factors like obtaining rewards and avoiding punishment.
+Intrinsic motivation comes from internal factors such as enjoyment and curiosity; it contrasts with extrinsic motivation, which is driven by external factors such as obtaining rewards and avoiding punishment.
 For conscious motivation, the individual is aware of the motive driving the behavior, which is not the case for unconscious motivation.
 Other types include: rational and irrational motivation; biological and cognitive motivation; short-term and long-term motivation; and egoistic and altruistic motivation.

 Theories of motivation are conceptual frameworks that seek to explain motivational phenomena.
 Content theories aim to describe which internal factors motivate people and which goals they commonly follow.
 Examples are the hierarchy of needs, the two-factor theory, and the learned needs theory.
 They contrast with process theories, which discuss the cognitive, emotional, and decision-making processes that underlie human motivation, like expectancy theory, equity theory, goal-setting theory, self-determination theory, and reinforcement theory.

 Motivation is relevant to many fields.
 It affects educational success, work performance, athletic success, and economic behavior.
 It is further pertinent in the fields of personal development, health, and criminal law.